getsentry/sentry.engineering/data/blog/lost-in-the-haystack.md

 GROUP BY replay_id
 ```

 There are limitations to this.
 For example, you can't filter by multiple error_ids at the same time.
-But for Sentry this optimization can be applied to nearly all of our queries.
+But for Sentry this optimization can be applied to nearly all of our customer's queries.
 It also has the benefit of not consuming any memory which is a great win for a query operating in a memory-constrained environment.

 Evaluating the "performance" of a query has many dimensions.
 I've mentioned a couple throughout this post but one dimension in particular is the target of this optimization.
 Query latency.
 We know we can find a query's latency by inspecting the system's logs but how scientific is that?
 Query latency when measured against one or two or ten runs of a query has limited utility.
-You need a more extensive testing strategy to truly evaluate the latency impact on a query change.
+You need a more extensive testing strategy to truly evaluate the latency impact of a change.
 Fortunately, ClickHouse includes a tool called `clickhouse-benchmark` for testing this.
-I'm able to access this utility by entering the following command: `docker exec -it clickhouse /usr/bin/clickhouse-benchmark`.
+I'm able to access this utility by entering the following command: `docker exec clickhouse /usr/bin/clickhouse-benchmark`.

 ClickHouse Benchmark accepts a `--query` parameter followed by a string argument.
 The benchmarking utility will execute that query thousands of times and at the end of this process you'll have a nice percentile breakdown of how a query performed.
 Here's the output of our before and after.